GaviTSRA/dfrs/README.md

 - Actions with multiple possible arguments are not correctly type checked
 - Function calls are not validated
 - Potion names, sound names and particles names are not validated
-- Events are not loaded from action dump
 - Error handling is lacking
 - Some argument types are not implemented
 - Multiline errors are not properly printed